Computing Science, BSc

 Why Study Computing Science?

-• Extra-curricular activities - Studying Computing is not just about programming.
-We run a variety of social and professional events regularly including; ACM programming Contest, Code The City and Global Service Jam.
+• We run a variety of social and professional events regularly including; ACM programming Contest, Code The City and Global Service Jam.

-• The Aberdeen Software Factory is a student-run software house that enables students gain experience working on larger software projects for external clients.
+• The Aberdeen Software Factory is a student-run software house that enables you to gain experience working on larger software projects for external clients.

 Entry Requirements